 Funding is not provided for students registered in directed research courses, for graduate research assistants, or for projects in which undergraduate researchers will be supervised exclusively by graduate students.

 - Students will be paid in the form of research stipends, which are regarded as merit-based financial aid.
 The standard stipend for an academic semester is $1,500, assuming an average of eight to ten hours of student research per week.
 The standard summer stipend is $3,000, assuming an average of at least twenty hours of student research per week for at least eight weeks.
-Awards per proposal are limited to a maximum of $10,000 (limited to $3000 per student per academic year).
-Please note that students hired as undergraduate researchers in this program cannot simultaneously receive additional funding from the Rose Hills Foundation Fellowship, USC Provost’s Research Fellowship, Student Opportunities for Academic Research program (SOAR) or Summer Undergraduate Research Fund (SURF).
+Awards per proposal are limited to a maximum of $6,000 (limited to $3000 per student per academic year).
+Please note that students hired as undergraduate researchers in this program cannot simultaneously receive additional funding from the USC Provost’s Research Fellowship, Student Opportunities for Academic Research program (SOAR), or Summer Undergraduate Research Fund (SURF).

-- The period covered by the current Call for Proposals is July 2017 through June 2018.
-Student stipends will be disbursed by the Office of Undergraduate Programs, and all stipends must be paid by the end of the Spring 2018 semester.
+- The period covered by the current Call for Proposals is July 2023 through June 2024.
+Student stipends will be disbursed by the Office of Academic Programs, and all stipends must be paid by the end of the Spring 2024 semester.
+Faculty members who hire students for summer research (May and June 2024) must submit student information by the end of the Spring semester.

 - In addition to students’ individual involvement in research activities, projects should generally include some regular integrative or group activity.
 Examples of such activities are research seminars, colloquia, and participation in regional or national conferences.
 As part of their research experience, students are expected to receive training in ethical issues (e.g., human subjects training where appropriate) and in relevant forms of information retrieval and scholarly communication.

 - Each undergraduate research project should culminate with an appropriate report of the completed work (for example, a formal research paper, poster presentation, or similar demonstration of scholarly or creative accomplishments).
-All examples of student work should be submitted to the Office of Undergraduate Programs before the end of the Spring 2018 semester.
+All examples of student work should be submitted to the Office of Academic Programs before the end of the Spring 2024 semester.
 Failure to submit a research report will result in ineligibility for future funding.

 A faculty panel will review proposals and funding decisions will be made on the basis of the following criteria: